steve22184/Simple-ZigBee-CC2530-switch-to-Zigbee2MQTT/README.md

 When powered on for the first time, the device will connect to the ZigBee network by pressing the switch.

 P0.1:
-This will send an 'On' command to ZigBee2MQTT..
+This will send an 'ON' command to ZigBee2MQTT..

 P0.1:
-This will send an 'Off' command to ZigBee2MQTT..
+This will send an 'OFF' command to ZigBee2MQTT..

 That's it.